 Today I want to share the story of a client who inherited her mother's recipe for a lifelong battle with her weight.

-Not only had Rose tried many diets, she had also studied health coaching.
-In other words, Rose wasn't struggling with her weight and feeling "stuck" because she didn't know what to eat.
+Not only had Emilia tried many diets, she had also studied health coaching.
+In other words, she wasn't struggling with her weight and feeling "stuck" because she didn't know what to eat.
 She absolutely knew what to do, but she was starting to realize there might be something deeper to all of it.

-I asked Rose about her weight struggle story, and this was among the first things she said:
+I asked Emilia about her weight struggle story, and this was among the first things she said:

 "My mom is a compulsive overeater… she has been her whole life.
 My family culture is very judgmental, assessing how you look the minute you walk into a room.
 For a long time I had gotten to a place where all of that was manageable... [but now it isn't]"